rolkra/rolkra.github.io/_posts/2024-02-28-R-Esoteric-Patterns.md

 ![explore_all](../images/esoteric-abtest-starsign.png)

-The A/B test shows, that the relationship between starsign "Pisces" and success is not no statistically significant.
+The A/B test shows, that the relationship between starsign "Pisces" and success is not statistically significant.
 People with starsign "Pisces" have a higher chance of success (in this data), but this seems to be only a random pattern, not a real correlation (or causation).

 We can A/B test all the other variables too